What is a Blue Death-Feigning Beetle?

 Note that the bulbs are only used to provide heat and visible light.
 Unlike many reptiles, Blue Death Feigning Beetles do not require UVB lighting.

-In addition to a dry, sand substrate, Blue-Death Feigning Beetles appreciate plenty of rocks and pieces of wood to climb on and to hide among.
+In addition to a base substrate, Blue-Death Feigning Beetles appreciate plenty of rocks and pieces of wood to climb on and to hide among.
 Cholla cactus skeletons look decorative, and naturally occur in the habitat of Blue Death-Feigning Beetles:

 You can also collect your own decor, but make sure it does not introduce any unwanted creatures to your beetles’ enclosure.